 You could just enjoy nut butter straight from the jar (we won’t judge)—or why not cut up some celery or cucumber sticks and get dipping?

 - Peanut butter: 2.8g

 Olives are like marmite, but if you’re looking for quick low-carb snacks, you’d best learn to love them.
 Olives are a great source of healthy monounsaturated fats, vitamin E, iron, copper and calcium; yet a serving of 5 olives add up to just 0.55g net carbs.
-Yep, it’s time to raid the olive aisle!
+Time to raid the olive aisle?
+We think so.

 You’ll be hard-pressed to find a fruit (yes, fruit!) better suited to a low-carb diet than the humble avo.
 Low in carbs, bursting with healthy fats and high in essential micronutrients, half an avo contains just 2g net carbs.
 Just add salt, pepper and a squeeze of lemon to half an avo for a quick and healthy low-carb snack!

 While most keto and low-carb dieters avoid legumes, edamame (a green soybean) is an exception.
 It’s relatively low in net carbs, but highly satiating due to its high protein content.
-A cup of edamame (approx 150g) contains 4.9g net carbs, but packs in 8g of plant-based protein.
+100g of edamame contains 5.3g net carbs, but packs in 14g+ of vegan protein.
 Boil them up and sprinkle with salt, pepper and a bit of garlic or chilli powder for a quick but filling low-carb snack.

 Pickles are low in pretty much everything except sodium, which makes them a great low-carb snack in moderation.
 Half a cup of dill pickles provides around 1g net carbs— but do check the label, as some brands are sweetened and therefore higher in carbs.
 Opt for unsweetened pickles, or even better, pickle some veggies yourself!